 Bac Ha Sunday Market is often held every Sunday from morning till 2:00 pm, near the mountainous highlands and the Chinese border.
 The market has come to existence since the foundation of Lao Cai Province.
 From then on, the market only opens once a week on Sunday.

-Bac Ha weekend market is the biggest fair, which is often held every Sunday near the mountainous highlands and the Chinese border.
-It is considered as the largest and most colorful market in the area.
-On Sundays, throngs of villagers from the surrounding hill tribes walk to the market to purchase and exchange food, animals, clothes and household goods.
+Bac Ha Market is considered as the largest and most colorful market in the area.
+On weekends, throngs of villagers from the surrounding hill tribes walk to the market to purchase and exchange food, animals, clothes and household goods.

 The Bac Ha Market sees the attendance of variety different ethnic groups including Flower H’mong, Phu La, Black Dao, Tay and Nung minorities, who gather together to buy and sell their own products (ranging from everything made from hand-embroidered skirts to all manner of 4-legged animals) that cannot be found elsewhere.
 That’s why the market is frequently very crowded and bustling.

 Not only being the place for buying and selling, Bac Ha Market is also a meeting point for cultural and sentiment exchanging.
 When you have a chance to catch the upland fair, you can see lines of people and horses pouring to the market through all paths and mountain roads.
 Sitting in groups, eating a hot soup pan (Thang Co) and talking to each other, all are what the locals normally do when they come to Bac Ha.

 III.
 Best Time to Visit Bac Ha Market

 It would be wonderful if you pay a visit to this market in spring.
 At that time, you can contemplate the exotic blooms of plum flowers which dye hills and mountains snowy white.
 Spring is also the season of festivals, so you can enjoy the festive atmosphere with locals.

 IV.
 What to See and Do at Bac Ha Market?